 Meanwhile, the linkage of blindness to white coats is vague.
 The absence of pigmentation in their melanin is more likely to cause pale-colored irises than blindness.

-In terms of their behavior, white Pitbulls exhibit pretty much the same personalities that you can expect from its regular counterparts.
+In terms of their behavior, white Pitbulls exhibit pretty much the same personalities that you can expect from their regular counterparts.
 A white pit is not more aggressive or less endearing than the other coat colors.

 Pitbulls have a tragic and bloody history of fighting.
 This is why they are still perceived as vicious dogs.
 But nowadays, this is nothing but a misconception.